2024 Legislative Recap

 After holding four hearings across the state during the interim, the Study Committee issued an 8-page report with the recommendations to House Speaker Jon Burns.

-Two measures, House Bill 1172, sponsored by Rep. James Burchett (R-176), and Senate Bill 542, sponsored by Sen. Sam Watson (R-11) have been introduced this session as a legislative response to the findings of a House Study Committee.
-A substitute version of HB 1172 passed the House Judiciary Committee on Feb.
-15.
+Two measures, House Bill 1172, sponsored by Rep. James Burchett (R-176), and Senate Bill 542, sponsored by Sen. Sam Watson (R-11) were introduced during the 2024 session as a legislative response to the findings of a House Study Committee.

-While both HB 1172 and SB 542 seek to clarify the law as it pertains to state ownership of navigable stream beds and clarify language that expresses the public right of passage on navigable streams, SB 542 provides stronger support for the rights of those boating, hunting and fishing on such streams.
+While both HB 1172 and SB 542 sought to clarify the law as it pertains to state ownership of navigable stream beds and clarify language that expresses the public right of passage on navigable streams, SB 542 provided much stronger support for the rights of those boating, hunting, and fishing on such streams.

-House Bill 1172 passed the full House and passed the full Senate with a vote of 34-18.
+House Bill 1172 passed the full House and the full Senate with a vote of 34-18.
 It will now move to the Governor's desk for signature.
-Senate Bill 542 passed the full Senate, but did not receive a vote from the House Judiciary Committee.
+Senate Bill 542 passed the full Senate but did not receive a vote from the House Judiciary Committee.

-The Georgia Conservancy supports the passage Senate Bill 542 due to the measure’s strong support of boating, hunting and fishing rights, and we request that House Bill 1172 be amended to mirror language found in Senate Bill 542.
+The Georgia Conservancy supported the passage of Senate Bill 542 due to the measure’s strong support of boating, hunting, and fishing rights We had supported amending House Bill 1172 to mirror language found in Senate Bill 542.

 House Study Committee on Navigable Streams – House Resolution 1554

-House Resolution 1554, sponsored by Rep. Lynn Smith (R-70) would establish a House Study Committee to evaluate issues surrounding navigable streams and potentially recommend legislative actions determining which streams, or parts of streams, are navigable in Georgia.
+House Resolution 1554, sponsored by Rep. Lynn Smith (R-70) establishes a House Study Committee to evaluate issues surrounding navigable streams and potentially recommend legislative actions determining which streams, or parts of streams, are navigable in Georgia.

 The Georgia Conservancy has a long history of promoting, supporting, and advocating for recreational boating on Georgia’s rivers and streams, and will keep a close watch on this committee's proposed actions.

 House Resolution 1554 passed the full House with a vote of 167-0.
-As a study committee resolution, HR 1554 does not need to pass the Senate to be adopted.
+As a study committee resolution, HR 1554 did not need to pass the Senate to be adopted.

-The Georgia Conservancy supports this passage of HR 1554.
+The Georgia Conservancy supported this passage of HR 1554.

 Senate Study Committee on the Preservation of Georgia's Farmlands - Senate Resolution 470

-Senate Resolution 470, sponsored by Senator Billy Hickman (R-4), would create a Senate Study Committee on the Preservation of Georgia's Farmland.
+Senate Resolution 470, sponsored by Senator Billy Hickman (R-4), creates a Senate Study Committee on the Preservation of Georgia's Farmland.

 During last year’s Legislative Session, the Georgia General Assembly overwhelmingly passed the Georgia Farmland Conservation Act, Senate Bill 220, to offer farmland owners a financial incentive to conserve lands facing development pressure.
 The legislation was created by the Georgia Conservancy in concert with Representative Richard Dickey, Senator Russ Goodman, and the Department of Agriculture.
 (Learn more about the Georgia Farmland Conservation Program)